Adelaide - City of Small Gods

 To keep up on exactly what's happening and when, or to take part in some online discussion, please join:

-Our (semi-) regular social meetings are generally held on the last Thursday of the month at a pub or restaurant in Adelaide.
-We have dinner at 6.30pm followed by games until 9pm.
+Our monthly dinners are generally held on the last Thursday of the month at a pub or restaurant in Adelaide - currently The Duke of Brunswick.
+We have dinner at 6.30pm followed by chatting and games until 9pm.
 See the Facebook group for event times and details.

-We are also now holding a monthly "Crafty Evening" on Discord.
+After a successful run of online events during 2020, we are also holding a monthly "Crafty Evening" on Discord on the first Thursday of the month.
 Stay at home but join us for voice/video chat and be as crafty as you like - you can sew, crochet, cross-stitch, paint, make LEGO, 3D-print, colour in, build a model kit, or simply just chat.
 See the Facebook group for event times and details.

-In addition to the above, we will occasionally have other events to go and see plays by Unseen Theatre Company, book discussions on various novels by Terry Pratchett, craft, chain maille or costuming workshops or other fun social activities.
-See our upcoming events for further info, and join the mailing list or Facebook group to get the details.
+In addition to the above, we will occasionally have other events, such as watching plays by Unseen Theatre Company, craft or costuming workshops, or other fun social activities.
+See the Facebook group to get the details.

 Troll Bridge, the short Discworld film by Snowgum Films, has been having great success screening at various film festivals around the world since its premiere in January 2019.
 Saturday, 21st September, was yet another of these premiere screenings, but this time with a difference.
 The South Australian premiere of Troll Bridge wasn't at a film festival, but was instead hosted by our local fan club, the City of Small Gods.
 Held at the independent Mercury Cinema, the crowd of 160 fans was enthusiastic about the screening of not only Troll Bridge, but Run Rincewind Run!, another short fan film created by Snowgum Films for the first Australian Discworld Convention, Nullus Anxietas, in 2007.
 We also managed to raise approximately $1600 from ticket sales which was donated to the Women's and Children's Hospital Foundation.
 Thanks must go to the wonderful support from Adelaide's community, to Snowgum Films, and the Mercury Cinema.